 If you like to keep things simple but still want to add some winter flair to a room, you can't go wrong with this easy idea from At the Picket Fence.
-Set small fir clippings bound at the base with burlap anywhere you'd like a touch of winter life, color, and texture.
-It's easy, effective, and lovely.Continue to 13 of 13 below.
+Set small fir clippings bound at the base with burlap anywhere you'd like to display a touch of winter life, color, and texture.
+It's easy, effective, and elegant.Continue to 13 of 13 below.

 Make a Sweater Wreath

-Warm up your front door with a terrific wreath made from old sweaters, a straw or foam wreath, and a few pine cones.
+Warm up your front door with a unique and sustainable wreath made from old sweaters, a straw or foam wreath, and a few pine cones.
 Pick up several sweaters in colors of your choice from a local thrift shop, cut them into strips, and then wind the strips around the wreath for a festive finish.
 You'll find complete directions at StoneGable.